River Cummeragh

 The river rises in the Dunkerron Mountains on the Iveragh Peninsula.
 It meanders in a generally south-westerly direction, flowing into the north-eastern side of Lough Currane.
 The Kerry Way crosses the river at Cahersavane Bridge.
-There is a 109 m drop over its 8.5 km length from Derrina Lough at 113 m to Lough Currane at 4 m.
+There is a 109 m drop over its 8.5 km length from Lough Derriana at 113 m to Lough Currane at 4 m.
 The lakes of the river basin are known for their fishing.